-- 1) Clear corridors while reporting to your community area Resident Home Area. - 2) Verify announcement to evacuate, by checking with the Charge Nurse. - 3) If immediate need is NOT in your community area, secure and monitor residents or go to affected area to assist the evacuation as assigned by your RHA RPN. - 4) If evacuation IS in your community area, check and mark evacuated rooms with emergency tags.
-Ensure ALL rooms are checked and empty.
-Move residents to a safe zone as directed by the IM. - 5) Complete a head count of residents to ensure no residents have been missed; confirm using current resident list. - 6) Report any resistive resident or resident needing assistance to your RHA RPN. - 7) Once all residents have been moved to a safe area, take direction from IM: may include monitoring residents, assisting to load residents on buses, etc.
+- 1) Clear corridors while reporting to your community area Resident Care Centre. - 2) Verify announcement to evacuate. - 3) If immediate need is NOT in your community area, secure and monitor residents or go to affected area to assist the evacuation as assigned by your community area RPN. - 4) If evacuation IS in your community area, check and mark evacuated rooms with red emergency tags.
+Ensure ALL rooms (locked and unlocked) are checked and empty.
+Move residents to a safe zone as directed by the IM. - 5) Complete a head count of residents to ensure no residents have been missed; confirm using current resident list. - 6) Report any resistive resident or resident needing assistance to your community area Nurse. - 7) Once all residents have been moved to a safe area, take direction from IM: may include monitoring residents, assisting to load residents on buses, etc. - 8) specific procedure).